rubash9849/DevRhythm/README.md

 🧾 Generates timestamped CSV logs for research or personal analytics

 💡 Displays a status-bar widget that updates between “Active” and “Idle” states

+🔔 During extended inactivity, the status bar gently blinks every 5 minutes as a reminder.

 🌐 Works on Windows, macOS, and Linux